solana-labs/solana/docs/src/terminology.md

 The Solana program that owns and loads (BPF) smart contract programs, allowing the program to interface with the runtime

+## CBC block

+The smallest encrypted chunk of ledger, an encrypted ledger segment would be made of many CBC blocks. `ledger_segment_size / cbc_block_size` to be exact.

 ## client

 A computer program that accesses the Solana server network [cluster](terminology.md#cluster).